 The best DVD player for ease of use

 The Sony DVP-SR510H is a super easy to use device that doesn't forego any useful features.
 The big appeal is the 1080p upscaling since Sony is well known for its image processing.
 It's able to take old, 480p discs and add in pixels to fill out to a 1080p display.
 The result is a high-quality image that avoids any obvious, jagged edges.

 One unique feature we love is the ability to play a slideshow of JPEG images with your MP3 music playing in the background too – all from a USB drive and disc.
 This features a display and a selection of buttons on the unit as well as a comprehensive remote control.
 The fact this offers Sony quality upscaling for a really great picture is also of huge appeal here.

 Boasting HDMI support, Dolby Digital audio and DVD R+ playback, this player does a lot.
 What it doesn't do is region free playback, which knocks it down the list.
 It's also a bit slower to load, so that could be something to bear in mind.
 The power, play, stop and eject buttons sit on the top of the machine, keeping the layout super minimal.
 Everything else is on the remote control, so aside from loading the disc, you can sit back and enjoy from the comfort of your couch.

 - Read the full Sony DVP-SR510H DVD player review

-The GPX DH300B DVD player is a great option for those looking to buy a unit on a budget.
-Despite this being a very affordable player it still loads nice and quickly, which applies to both PAL and NTSC DVD discs.
-That's also with the smarts to upscale the video to 1080p for output to a TV via HDMI.
+The GPX DH300B DVD player is a great affordable option for those looking to buy a device that includes some handy features, at a lower cost.
+Despite the cheaper price, it still loads nice and quickly, which applies to both PAL and NTSC DVD discs.
+It's also got the smarts to upscale the video to 1080p for output to a TV via HDMI.

 - Read the full GPX DH300B DVD player review